jaclu/tmux-menus/README.md

 the active pane, you will see `fg: no current job` being printed.
 This can be ignored.

-The menu system works the same using whiptail, however the menu shortcuts are not as convenient, since whiptail does not differentiate between upper and lower case letters, and does not at all support special keys like 'Left' or 'Home'
+The menu system works the same using Whiptail, however the menu shortcuts are not as convenient, since Whiptail does not differentiate between upper and lower case letters, and does not at all support special keys like 'Left' or 'Home'

 If tmux is < 3.0 whiptail will automatically be used.
-If you want to use whiptail on modern tmuxes set this env variable:
+If you want to use Whiptail on modern tmuxes set this env variable:
 `export FORCE_WHIPTAIL_MENUS=1`

 ## Configuration

-### Changing the key-bindings for this plugin
+### Changing the key bindings for this plugin

 The default trigger is `<prefix> \`.
-Trigger is selected like this:
+The trigger is selected like this:

 ```tmux
 set -g @menus_trigger 'F9'
 ```

-Please note that non standard keys, like the default backslash needs to be noted in a specific way in order not to confuse tmux.
+Please note that non-standard keys, like the default backslash needs to be noted in a specific way in order not to confuse tmux.
 Either `'\'` or without quotes as `\\`.
 Quoting `'\\'` won't make sense for tmux and fail to bind the key.